Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model: Abstract

 \section{Abstract}

-A generalized model with three active and three sterile neutrinos is considered on the basis of the experimental data, which allow existence of anomalies beyond the minimally extended Standard Model with three active neutrinos with different masses.
-One of the sterile neutrinos is assumed to be comparatively heavy versus the two others, that is corresponding to the (3+1+2)-model of neutrino.
-The model parameters used for the description of oscillations of both active and sterile massive neutrinos are given.
-In the approximation of CP conservation, the solar neutrino oscillation characteristics together with the sterile neutrino contributions have been evaluated taking into account the neutrino interaction with the matter inside the Sun.
-The results obtained are in accordance with the observational data and can further be used for the description of neutrino oscillations in astrophysical and terrestrial environments and in search of sterile neutrinos.
+The phenomenological model with three active and three light sterile neutrinos is considered taking into account terrestrial experimental data, which indicate anomalies at short distances beyond the minimally modified Standard Model with three massive active neutrinos.
+One of the sterile neutrinos is assumed to have distinctly different mass in comparison with masses of two others, that is corresponding to a $(3+1+2)$-model of neutrinos.
+Model parameters values used for the description of oscillations of both active and sterile massive neutrinos into the Sun are chosen.
+Oscillation characteristics of solar neutrinos together with sterile neutrinos contributions have been evaluated taking into account the neutrino interaction with the matter inside the Sun with the use of the standard solar model (SSM).
+Results obtained correlate with observational data and can be used for development of sterile neutrinos models.